-There was a lot of buzz when biracial Meghan Markle married into the British royal family last May because — let's face it — the image of the Windsors has long been that they are rich, privileged and ultra-white (along with fascinating and charitable and other things).
+There was a lot of buzz when biracial Meghan Markle married into the British royal family May 2018 because — let's face it — the image of the Windsors has long been that they are rich, privileged and ultra-white.
 So, the welcome addition of Markle to the fam had a lot of people applauding this seemingly new, progressive attitude.

-Now the Duke and Duchess of Sussex (as they're formerly called) have announced that they're expecting a baby, due in Spring 2019.
-However, their offspring will not be the first multiracial royal of Britain's royalty by a long shot.
+It didn't quite turn out that way, and now, the Duke and Duchess of Sussex have taken a step back from their senior roles in the British royal family and are living in Los Angeles.
+They're expecting their second child, a girl, who like their son Archie, will not be the first multiracial royal of Britain's royalty by a long shot.
 Here are some other members of the British royal family with African connections.